stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 - Supports hosts files and domains lists for blocking.
 - Everything is configurable from Web UI.
 - Allows you to easily add your own domains to allow-list or block-list.
-- Allows you to easily add URLs to your own blocked hosts or domains lists to allow/block-list (just put allowlisted domains one per line in the file you're linking).
+- Allows you to easily add URLs to your own blocked hosts or domains lists to allow/block-list (just put allowed domains one per line in the file you're linking).
 - Supports multiple modes of AdBlocking implementations with DNSMASQ and Unbound.
 - Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ/Unbound and firewall rules to serve NXDOMAIN or 127.0.0.1 reply or to reject access (depending on settings) for blocked domains.
 - As some of the default lists are using https, reliably works with either wget/libopenssl,  uclient-fetch/libustream-mbedtls or curl.